 Think of these metrics as the vital signs of your shipping operations.
 They tell you where you’re strong and where you need to make adjustments.
 Regularly monitoring these numbers allows you to have more productive conversations with your carriers, make smarter internal decisions, and stay ahead of the competition.
 Let’s walk through the essential metrics every high-volume shipper should have on their dashboard.

-Cost Per Shipment and Freight Spend Ratio
+Tracking Cost Per Shipment and Freight Spend

 These two metrics give you both a micro and macro view of your shipping expenses.
 Your Cost Per Shipment is exactly what it sounds like: the average amount you spend to send a single package.
 It’s a fundamental number that helps you understand your baseline costs.
 By tracking this over time, you can quickly spot upward trends that might indicate rising carrier rates or a shift in your shipping profile.